roshanpoudyal/3D_interactive_graphics_rendering_engine/README.md

 # 3D Interactive Graphics Rendering Engine cum Game Engine
-## Trying to develop a 3D interactive graphics rendering engine which can be used as game engine.
-Will help in improving my C++ skills
+## Trying to develop a 3D interactive graphics rendering engine which can also be used as game engine.
+Will help in improving my C++ skills.
+A C++ playground for myself.

 ## Start with:
 * A very helpful and all in one [C++ Game Engine Series](https://www.youtube.com/watch?v=JxIZbV_XjAs&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT) to get started with, by [TheCherno](https://twitter.com/TheCherno?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor).
 It's github link is [soon to be updated here as soon as cherno releases].